 Community members who serve as caregivers in Shared Living are dedicated to supporting their new roommates in a variety of ways: they create a safe home environment, they encourage individuals to participate in the community and form relationships, they support their goals and dreams, and they assist with daily routines and activities.

-Shared Living caregivers receive a tax-free stipend and ongoing training, support, and resources from Advocates staff and nurses.
+Shared Living caregivers receive a tax-free stipend and ongoing training, support, and resources from the Advocates Shared Living Team.
 Perhaps most importantly, all participants in Shared Living are making a difference in someone else’s life, creating bonds that last a lifetime.
 For more details or to become a Caregiver, please contact Caregivers@Advocates.org or complete the inquiry form.